-Marc K. Furstein is the President and Chief Operating Officer of the Credit Funds at Fortress Investment Group LLC and is also a member of the firm’s Management Committee.
+Marc K. Furstein is the President of Credit Funds at Fortress Investment Group LLC and is also a member of the firm’s Management Committee.

 Prior to joining Fortress in July 2001, Mr. Furstein co-founded and was the Chief Operating Officer of American Commercial Capital (a specialty finance company) and Coronado Advisors (an SEC registered broker dealer).
 Both companies were sold to Wells Fargo in 2001.
 Prior to that, Mr. Furstein was co-manager of the opportunistic real estate loan business of Goldman, Sachs & Co.
 In that position, he structured and negotiated senior and mezzanine commercial loans and acquisition facilities.
 Mr. Furstein was also involved in the acquisition of distressed business, consumer and real estate loans and had responsibility for the management of more than 60 portfolios of such assets.
 In this role, he designed and oversaw the implementation of financial reporting, tax, compliance and asset management systems, policies and procedures.
 Mr. Furstein started his career in Goldman’s Financial Institutions Group, where he focused on M&A transactions and corporate finance.

 Mr. Furstein received a B.A. from Columbia University and an M.B.A. from the Wharton School at the University of Pennsylvania.